martinklepsch/martinklepsch.org/about.markdown

 title: About
 ---

-Martin Klepsch is a young web developer from Berlin, Germany.
+Martin Klepsch is a young web developer from Berlin, Germany.<br>
 Beside backend programming Martin is also interested in many aspects of application development like user interaction design.
+In all areas Martin is striving to find the simplest possible solution to a problem.

+When Martin is not working on any of these serious things he enjoys longboarding and partying.
+Sometimes beerpong.

 ## Colophon
 This site was coded mostly by hand in [Vim](http://www.vim.org/).